MetaMask/gepety-scan-action/README.md

 ```

-## Running locally
+## Development

-You can run the script locally by executing `yarn start`.
-Note that you will need to pass in any environment variables normally passed in by the GitHub action when doing so.
+You can run the script locally by doing the following:
+1. Mocking the data in `entrypoint.dev.ts` so that it points towards another pull request you have access to
+2. Renaming `.env.example` to `.env` and providing your own token.
+3. Running `yarn dev`.

 ## Disclaimer